JustinWoodring/justinwoodring-site/content/blog/why_scala.md

 +++

 Scala.
 The heyday of this language has come and gone.
-Yet despite a seemingly strong public distaste and there is ineffable glimmer to this language.
+Yet despite a seemingly strong public distaste, there is an ineffable glimmer to this language.
 Something about it calls to an intellectual nature.
 At face value, it seems as though Scala is just another failed "better java" with so many esoteric language constructs that it's difficult to grasp.
 A lot of people will say Kotlin is better.
 But then again those people might just be wrong.